How to sell digital downloadable products with WooCommerce

 The digital revolution is here to stay.
 Many products vanished from the shelves to be in our hard drives.
 Books, music, photos.
 In addition, many of our old appliances became apps.
 Calculators, watches, spreadsheets, notebooks.
 Even services or entire experiences are digital as well, such as courses, gift cards, or chatting with friends.

-Clearly, the businesses were affected as well.
-You’re wondering if it’s worth creating digital products, or if they even have a place in your market.
+Clearly, the businesses are evolving and moving more and more into the digital space.
+If you’re wondering if it’s worth creating digital products, or if they even have a place in your market.
 And it’s almost certain that this is the case.
 Not just because many products are downloadable now, but also because customers are expecting it.
 And they are willing to pay for the convenience.
-As Steve Jobs discovered by creating the iTunes store, convenience is very much worth it.

 Now you may be thinking that the entire structure for building an online store is too much.
 Thankfully, we have WooCommerce virtual products as an option.
 WooCommerce itself is a great plugin to turn a WordPress site into an online store.
 But it has by default digital products options, which can be used for a quick deploy of your digital store.